Patrick Armstrong is a Graduate Student at the ANU Research School of Astronomy and Astrophysics.

-Patrick is specifically focused on finding better methods for using these exploding stars, that will allow our understanding of the Universe to be more accurate than ever.
+He is specifically focused on finding better methods for using these exploding stars, that will allow our understanding of the universe to be more accurate than ever.

-He has participated in a number of outreach programs including being an astronomical consultant for the Penguin Random House publication “Stargazer”, as well as assisting with 2018’s ABC Stargazing Live, and the citizen science project “Supernova Sightings”.
+He has participated in several outreach programs including being an astronomical consultant for the Penguin Random House publication Stargazer, and assisting with 2018’s ABC Stargazing Live and the citizen science project ‘Supernova Sightings’.

 Fields of expertise